YuelLi/Mooc-platform/README.md

 11/05:
 Created 4 basic app:users, organization, courses, operation. operation is in the higher level that could import other apps .<br>
 11/07:
-Finished models.py in user and course. <br>
-Started doing html files<br>
+Finished models.py in user and course.
+Started doing HTML/CSS files<br>
 11/15:
 Finished models.py in organization and operaton. <br>
 11/24: